 How Counseling Will Help

 Understanding your emotions means learning how to identify and differentiate the emotions and what message they are giving you.
 This is no easy task.
-Seeking a trained therapist can help you identify and understand what emotions are coming up, and why.
-Sitting with and sifting through your emotions are no easy task.
-Therapy provides a safe place for self-exploration, and results in a greater understanding of your self.
+Seeking a trained therapist can help you identify and understand what emotions are coming up and why.
+Sitting with and sifting through your emotions are no easy tasks.
+Therapy provides a safe place for self-exploration and results in a greater understanding of your self.
 Your therapist will help you find the tools and skills that best work for you and your needs.
-Your therapist will help you learn how to articulate your needs and wants in effective ways; as well as understand why certain situations, environments, and people are triggering for you.
+Your therapist will help you learn how to articulate your needs and wants in effective ways; as well as understand why certain situations, environments, and/or people are triggering for you.
 In instances of grief and bereavement, this can feel too overwhelming to tackle alone.